 How Many English Tenses Are There

-Imagine trying to navigate a complex maze without a map.
-That's what understanding time without grammatical tenses can feel like.
-We rely on tenses to anchor ourselves in the past, present, and future, adding layers of meaning to our communications.
+Imagine trying to handle a complex maze without a map.
+Consider this: that's what understanding time without grammatical tenses can feel like.
+Because of that, we rely on tenses to anchor ourselves in the past, present, and future, adding layers of meaning to our communications.
 They are not just about grammar; they are about how we perceive and articulate our experience of time itself.

 Main Subheading